-Simply put, a firewall is a system or group of systems that enforces an access control policy.
+A firewall (unlike a simple router that merely directs network traffic) is a system or group of systems that enforces an access control policy on network traffic as it passes through access points.
 Once you have determined the levels of connectivity you wish to provide, it is the firewall's job to insure that no additional access beyond this scope is allowed.
 It is up to your firewall to insure that your access control policy is followed by all users on the network.